Disney+ / Home Screen

 We then focused on these key areas:

-And that last part is key.
-If the interface subtly encouraged exploration — through scroll behavior and content surfacing — users would perceive greater value and engage more deeply.
+And that last point was key.
+If the interface subtly encouraged exploration—through scroll behavior and smarter content surfacing—users could perceive greater value and engage more deeply with only small behavioral nudges.

 CONCLUSION